Plastic Surgery FAQs Ormond Beach

 During the procedure, anesthesia ensures that you’re comfortable and feel no pain.
 If a general anesthesia is used, you’ll even sleep through the entire operation.
 If a local is used, it will be coupled with other medication to make sure that you are comfortable throughout the procedure, and during your post-operative recovery.
-After Daytona Beach cosmetic surgery, any pain or discomfort you may experience can usually be controlled by medication, and will usually subside within a matter of days.
+After Ormond Beach cosmetic surgery, any pain or discomfort you may experience can usually be controlled by medication, and will usually subside within a matter of days.

 It depends greatly on the procedure, but on average most plastic surgery patients are back to work within 7 – 14 days.